DaveSeverns/android-emulator-no-sound/README.md

       see <img width="413" alt="image" src="https://user-images.githubusercontent.com/15655675/181522915-5470ce6e-afeb-4bf6-8697-976eb9af5338.png">
       and then clone this repo and move the `emulator` "script" to the /emulator director and you are good to go.

+### Note: may be anecdotal but with updates via JetBrains toolbox it seems to overwrite this so you may need to repeat step 2 and parts of step 3 after updating.